Problems with delivery?

 - Immediately contact the seller in writing – by e-mail or registered post.
 And request a credit note or refund.

-Are you returning a parcel to the seller that contains the wrong or a damaged item?
-Remember these tips:
+Are you returning a parcel to the seller that contains the wrong or a damaged item and the seller doesn't take care of its pickup?
+Remember these tips to return your package.

 Did the delivery run smoothly?
 But have you changed your mind about the purchase?
 Find out what your options are.